The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Daljit Singh is a primary care provider, practicing in Internal Medicine in Pittsburgh, Pennsylvania.
+He has been practicing medicine for over 47 years.
 Dr. Singh is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, End-Stage Renal Disease (ESRD), Endoscopy, and Gastrostomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, End-Stage Renal Disease (ESRD), Endoscopy, and Gastrostomy.

 Experienced in Progressive Myoclonic Epilepsy